-Despite an aggressive start in the US Federal Government consolidation program, the Department of Defence (DoD) has fallen behind its targets for closing data centers.
+Despite an aggressive start in the US Federal Government consolidation program, the Department of Defense (DoD) has fallen behind its targets for closing data centers.

 The Federal Data Center Consolidation Initiative (FDCCI), launched in 2010, set targets for closing down data centers, and combining the needed resources into fewer, more efficient facilities, while moving services to the cloud where possible.
 Since then, things have changed, and the initiative has been updated.
-The DoD has been doing its best, but hs been critized in a recent government report.
+The DoD has been doing its best, but has been criticized in a recent government report.

 What exactly is a data center?